redis/node-redis/README.md

 ## TODO

-Many common uses of Redis are fine with JavaScript Strings, and Strings are faster than Buffers.
-We should get a way to use Strings if binary-safety isn't a concern.
-Also, dealing with Buffer results is kind of annoying.

-Stream large set/get into and out of Redis.
+Stream large set/get values into and out of Redis.
+Otherwise the entire value must be in node's memory.

 Performance can be better for very large values.

 I think there are more performance improvements left in there for smaller values, especially for large lists of small values.

-## Also

-This library might still have some bugs in it, but it seems to be quite useful for a lot of people at this point.
-There are other Redis libraries available for node, and they might work better for you.

-Comments and patches welcome.

 ## Contributors